ptomulik/scons-deb-package/README.md

 SConsDebPackage
 ===============

 Debian packaging facility.
-This package allows you to define and generate debian packages for your SCons-based project.
+This package allows you to create and maintain debian packages for your SCons-based project.

 DOWNLOAD AND INSTALL